nikhiljoshi858/lsapp/README.md

 # LSAPP - Laravel From Scratch App

-This is the source code for the "Laravel From Scratch" Youtube series by Traversy media.
-It is a website with a blog application.
-It also includes full authentication and file uploading.
+This is the source code for the Blog Post Project created using Laravel Framework

 ## Version
-1.0.0
+5.8

 ## Database
 The sql dump is in _SQL/lsapp.sql